relekang/crowd-db-presentation/slides.md

 * Joining on unknown values
 ---
 ## Conclusion
+* It is possible
-* <!-- Combination of human input and efficient DBMS creates--> New possibilities
+* <!-- Combination of human input and efficient DBMS -->Creates New possibilities
 * Only a proof of concept
-* Fallpits
+* Trade-offs